Greater Houston LGBT Chamber of Commerce

-In this Chamber Chat, we profile Randy Canche, with Patrick Daniel Law, which specializes in personal injury in Houston, Texas.
+In this Chamber Chat, we profile Randy Canche, who is an attorney with Patrick Daniel Law.
+Patrick Daniel Law specializes in personal injury in Houston, Texas.
 The firm is dedicated to ensuring that you receive the compensation you deserve at the time you need it most.
 We are proud to call Patrick Daniel Law, one of our President’s Circle members.

 Read about Randy’s true passion for the law and what drew him to the profession and why he loves to be at work each day as part of Patrick Daniel Law family.

 What is your 30-second “elevator speech” about what Patrick Daniel Law (PDL) does?

 PDL is a litigation boutique that handles some of the most complex personal injury, medical malpractice, premises, and product liability cases for our clients.
 We have been successful because we have the most wonderful staff and lawyers that are emotionally vested in our cases, we develop special relationships with our clients, and we love nothing more than being in the courtroom.
 We handle cases in the tens of thousands of dollars to hundreds of millions of dollars in controversy all over the country.
 You won't find a more caring, competent, or aggressive firm.